-- A number of short (10 minutes max.) reading quizzes to begin each new theory chapter in Tyson. - Quizzes consist of 6 multiple choice questions on the events of the story or section of the assigned reading according to the course schedule. - Quizzes can occur at any time during the class. - Dates on or after which quizzes are given are on your course schedule - Each quiz is scored out of 5 with question 6 as a bonus.
+- 4 short (10 minutes max.) reading quizzes. - Quizzes consist of 6 multiple choice questions on the events of the story or section of the assigned reading according to the course schedule. - Quizzes can occur at any time during the class. - Dates on or after which quizzes are given are on your course schedule - Each quiz is scored out of 5 with question 6 as a bonus.
 The final calculation is cumulative and out of 20 marks.
-Example: student quiz scores that read 4, 5, 6, 0 = 15/20 = 75% for this grade category. - Bonus marks here add up to one free quiz and are used to cover the possibility of unforeseen circumstances that might cause a student to be absent (illness, missed buses/trains, other appointments, alarm malfunctions etc.) for a class in which a quiz appears and to allow students dealing with heavy workloads to not be excessively hindered by missing one reading assignment. - Further to the preceding point, I will also drop your lowest quiz score from the total for this category. - 20% Exam #1 (Mid-term examination) - Multiple choice questions on material from the readings, lectures, and class discussions - Short Written Assignment#1 (1 typed, double-spaced, 12pt font page (250-300 words) Close reading and textual analysis of literary passage through a specific theoretical lens
+Example: student quiz scores that read 4, 5, 6, 0 = 15/20 = 75% for this grade category. - Bonus marks here add up to one free quiz and are used to cover the possibility of unforeseen circumstances that might cause a student to be absent (illness, missed buses/trains, other appointments, alarm malfunctions etc.) for a class in which a quiz appears and to allow students dealing with heavy workloads to not be excessively hindered by missing one reading assignment.

+20% Exam #1

+- Multiple choice questions on plot, concepts, material from class lectures, critical reading of passages from texts discussed in class - Close reading and textual analysis